About Arizona Friends for Life - Rescue & Adoption

 In 2010, after re-evaluating our priority of rescue and adoption, and not being a sanctuary facility, Friends for Life Animal Sanctuary changed our name to Friends for Life Animal Rescue.
 In 2013, Friends for Life was able to purchase all three buildings, so all of our adopted animals are now guaranteed to always have a home to come back to!

 In 2017, we broke ground on a brand new facility, designed specifically for the animals and volunteers.
-We will move into our new “home” in the first quarter of 2018.
+We moved into our new “home” in February of 2018.

 Friends for Life is a registered 501c3 nonprofit organization.